jschnurer/jellyfin-new-episode-report/README.md

 - Your Jellyfin TVShow folder id.
 - A TheMovieDB API key.

-Since this is a node script, you must have node installed.
+Since this is a node script, you must have nodejs installed.

 # local.settings.json
 The script reads settings from a file located at `./local.settings.json`.
 It must have the following schema: